Stanton upon Hine Heath: History

-Moreton Corbet Castle

-The first castle built at Moreton Corbet was not built from stone, but was most likely to have been a timber building.
-It was around 1200, that the Castle became a stone structure.
-The Castle was an impressive build; it consisted of a gatehouse, a keep, high curtain walls surrounding it and unlike most other castle's, was rough triangular in shape.

-In 1086, at the time of the Domesday Survey, Moreton Castle, and twelve other manors, were held by Thorold of Verley from Roger of Montgomery.
-Both of his tenants, Hunning and Wulfgeat of Saxon descent, had been allowed to keep their estates as they were pre-Conquest tenants also.
-However, in 1086, the manor was passed to one of Hunning's Saxon contemporaries, known as Toret.

-Toret's son, Bartholomew Toret, fell out with the then English monarch, King John, and was thrown into jail.
-The Castle was passed onto the Norman Richard Corbet of Wattlesborough, when his daughter married him in 1239.

 The Corbets

-After the marriage between Toret's heiress and Richard Corbet, Moreton Corbet Castle became their home during the 12th century.
-On 5 August 1100, a grant of 'Hortuna' was made by the Corbet family to William 'Macro' and his heirs, requiring them to provide military protection for the parish of Stanton Upon Hine Heath for a duration of close to 35 years.
+On 5 August 1100, a grant of 'Hortuna' was made by the Corbet family of neighbouring Moreton Corbet Castle to William 'Macro' and his heirs, requiring them to provide military protection for the parish of Stanton Upon Hine Heath for a duration of close to 35 years.

 The land was sold in the 13th century by Thomas Corbet to John son of John Extraneo and the commune of Shrewsbury after which the land was leased or granted to various parties in the township.

 RAF Shawbury

 Approximately one mile to the South West of Stanton upon Hine Heath is RAF Shawbury, which dates back to 1917.
-Between the First and Second World War, the area was transformed to agricultural land; however, at the outbreak of the Second World War, it had to be converted back to an airfield for military reasons.
+Between the First and Second World War, the area was transformed to agricultural land; however, in 1938 before outbreak of the Second World War, it was converted back to an airfield for military reasons.
 RAF Shawbury was named Number 11 (Pilot) Advanced Flying Unit, responsible for training pilots both from the UK and Allied territories.
 The base now serves as a training centre for RAF air traffic controllers.